mpedramfar/zotra-server/README.md

 ## Usage

-Run 'zotra --help' to see the usage.
+Run `zotra --help` to see the usage.
 See [zotero translation server](https://github.com/zotero/translation-server/) for more details.

 ## Configuration